What Is the Front of a Ship Called? Nautical Terms Explained Simply

 Back of Icon of the Seas Royal CAribbeans New Ship

-In conclusion, there is a lot of cruise jargon, some easier to understand than others.
-However it’s worth getting know cruise terms if you are planning on booking a cruise.
-It really does help you to navigate cruise life more successfully if you have an idea what’s going on around you.
+In conclusion, there is a lot of cruise jargon, some of which is easier to understand than others.
+However, it’s worth getting to know cruise terms if you are planning on booking a cruise.
+It really helps you navigate cruise life more successfully if you have an idea of what’s going on around you.

 Author